-The background knowledge contained 919 facts about athlete plays for team and teamhomestadium.
+The background knowledge contained 919 facts about athleteplaysforteam and teamhomestadium.
 However, this data is incomplete.
-Specifically, 17% of amples of athletehomestadium.
-Therefore, the total number of examples decrease from 187 to 120.

-the examples have incomplete information on teamhomestadium, requiring abduction of ground facts.
+Specifically, 17% of the examples have incomplete information on teamhomestadium, requiring abduction of ground facts.
 This leads to a large hypothesis space.
 Below is an example of the target hypothesis, which contains both induced rules and abduced facts.

-athletehomestadium(A,B) := athleteplaysforteam(A,C), teamhomestadium(C,B) teamhomestadium(anaheim_angels,angel_stadium_of_anaheim) teamhomestadium(blackhawks,united_center) teamhomestadium(boston_bruins,scotiabank_place) teamhomestadium(carolina_hurricanes,rbc_center) teamhomestadium(red_wings,scottrade_center) $teamhomestadium (seattle\mariners, great\american\ballpark)$
+athletehomestadium(A,B) :- athleteplaysforteam(A,C), teamhomestadium(C,B) teamhomestadium(anaheim_angels,angel_stadium_of_anaheim) teamhomestadium(blackhawks,united_center) teamhomestadium(boston_bruins,scotiabank_place) teamhomestadium(carolina_hurricanes,rbc_center) teamhomestadium(red_wings,scottrade_center) teamhomestadium(seattle_mariners,great_american_ballpark)

 There are seven clauses in this hypothesis.
 When learning up to seven clauses, not only is the hypothesis space excessively large but learning requires more training examples than is consistent with the logarithmic bound in Theorem 3.
-Thus in this experiment, we dropped the logarithmic bound condition and instead used a time limit of 2 minutes.
-That is, if $Metagol_D$ fails to find a hypothesis within 2 minutes, then it will return no hypothesis and have predictive accuracy of 0.
-Consequently the learning curve of $Metagol_D$ (Figure 19a) drops significantly at training size 80.
-This is a limitation of the current version MetagolD.
-However, we investigated addressing this using a greedy search strategy, which is a variant of the dependent learning approach introduced in [22].
+Thus in this experiment, we dropped the logarithmic bound condition and instead used a time limit of 2 min.
+That is, if Metagol_D fails to find a hypothesis within 2 min, then it will return no hypothesis and have predictive accuracy of 0.
+Consequently the learning curve of Metagol_D (Fig. 19a) drops significantly at training size 80.
+This is a limitation of the current version Metagol_D.
+However, we investigated addressing this using a greedy search strategy, which is a variant of the dependent learning approach introduced in Lin et al. (2014).
 Specifically, a shortest hypothesis covering one example is greedily added to the hypothesis so far and becomes part of the background knowledge for learning later examples.
 The learning curve of 'MetagolD+Greedy' shows the feasibility of such an approach.
 Considering there are only one or two clauses to be added for each example, the search space is much smaller than the case without the greedy approach.
-Therefore, the running time with the greedy search strategy is around 0.004s, which is hundreds of times faster than the original MetagolD without being greedy.
+Therefore, the running time with the greedy search strategy is around 0.004 s, which is hundreds of times faster than the original MetagolD without being greedy.
 However, this greedy search strategy has not been applied to other experiments.
 The approach seems promising though there are unresolved issues relating to potential overfitting.
-Further work on these issues is discussed in Section 6.1.
+Further work on these issues is discussed in Sect.
+6.1.